return42/sphkerneldoc/doc/linux_src_doc/include/drm/drm_crtc_h.rst

     Clean up encoder resources.
 This is only called at driver unload time through \ :c:func:`drm_mode_config_cleanup`\  since an encoder cannot be hotplugged in DRM.

-late_register

-    This optional hook can be used to register additional userspace interfaces attached to the encoder like debugfs interfaces.
-    It is called late in the driver load sequence from \ :c:func:`drm_dev_register`\ .
-    Everything added from this callback should be unregistered in the early_unregister callback.

-    Returns:

-    0 on success, or a negative error code on failure.

-early_unregister

-    This optional hook should be used to unregister the additional userspace interfaces attached to the encoder from
-    \ :c:func:`late_unregister`\ .
-It is called from \ :c:func:`drm_dev_unregister`\ ,
-    early in the driver unload sequence to disable userspace access before data structures are torndown.

 .. _`drm_encoder_funcs.description`: